Insert-Affiliate/InsertAffiliateSwiftSDK/ReadMe.md

 These platforms ensure secure and reliable validation, enabling seamless integration with Insert Affiliate.

 ### Option 1: Setup with RevenueCat
-After completing your account setup with RevenueCat, the follow code changes are required to integrate RevenueCat with Insert Affiliate:
+After completing your account setup and SDK setup with [RevenueCat](https://www.revenuecat.com/docs/getting-started/installation/ios), the follow code changes are required to integrate RevenueCat with Insert Affiliate:

 - Replace `{{ your_revenue_cat_api_key }}` with your **RevenueCat API Key**.
 You can find this [here](https://www.revenuecat.com/docs/welcome/authentication).